sftcd/tlspad/README.md

 - [playem.sh](playem.sh) is just a quick script to use timidity to play all the ``.midi`` files in the current directory

+## Plan for re-factoring

+This code is very messy at the moment and badly needed a tidy-up/refactoring.
+I've started that.

+- Provide more flexibility in terms of which TLS sessions to in/exclude in a sound file.
+What makes sense depends on the presumed vantage point.
+    - client-local n/w - all in one (tested, remainder tbd)
+    - server-local or middle n/w - IP range(s)
+    - each src IP in one
+    - each dsg IP in one

+- figure out/guess some b/w number
+    - 1MB/s (8Mbps) as a default
+    - @ 44.1KHz sample rate that means 181 rx/tx'd bits/audio-sample
+    - base note duration on that

+- avoid re-hit keys: move up/down one if a key/tone is playing now or otherwise avoid collisions (but pianos only have 88 keys so we can't avoid all, in general)

+- play some more with the python ``music`` library which seems to be related to [mass](https://github.com/ttm/mass) (install via ``pip install music``) - that'd likely supercede the current ``.wav`` file generation code that produces modem noise.

 ## Tools used